OMCMS-OpenMarketContentManagementSystem/Website/index.md

 ## Whats left for development?

-1. Inpliment photo uploads.
+1. Implement photo uploads.
-2. Sanitise hidden metadata upon uploading photos/files for privacy resons.
+2. Sanitise hidden metadata upon uploading photos/files for privacy reasons.
+3. Add Plugins support.
+4. Add Themes support.
+5.
+6. Create Installer.

-## What do we plan on adding next?
+## What do we plan on adding?

-We want to inpliment a 2FA features that utilizes a Security Key
+We want to implement a 2FA feature that utilizes a Security Key

 ## What are some future features we would like to see?